StachRedeker/utMOD5-projectProcessor/README.md

 It can be seen that we added two new signals. `DEBUG` is 1 if the debug switch is turned on. `DEBUG_NEXT` is 1 for exactly 1 clock cycle when a user presses the 'next line' button.

 #### Debugging_facilitators
 One might wonder how we set `DEBUG_NEXT` to 1 for exactly 1 clock cycle when the user presses the button.
+The `DEBUG_NEXT` signal shall be an asynchronous input to the controller.
+Hence, we opted for a dedicated process `debugging_faciliators` that handles this input.

 #### Debugging_display